-The EDQM inspection programme is an integral part of the Certification procedure and is elaborated in the context of the mandate given to EDQM by the European Commission in application of the Directives 2001/83/EC and 2001/82/EC as amended.
+The EDQM inspection programme is an integral part of the Certification procedure and is elaborated in the context of the mandate given to the EDQM by the European Commission in the application of Directives 2001/83/EC and 2001/82/EC as amended.

-It is aimed to check compliance with both Good Manufacturing Practice (GMP)* and the Certificate of Suitability (CEP) application (and any updates) at the manufacturing/distribution sites covered by CEPs.
+It aims to check compliance with both Good Manufacturing Practice (GMP)* and the Certificate of Suitability (CEP) application (and any updates) at the manufacturing/distribution sites covered by CEPs.

-The EDQM Certification Division is responsible for the establishment of the annual programme, the organisation and performance of the inspections and their follow-up, including the implementation of any subsequent action regarding the related CEPs and communication with the concerned authorities.
+The EDQM Certification Department is responsible for the establishment of the annual programme, the organisation and performance of the inspections and their follow-up, including the implementation of any subsequent actions regarding the related CEPs and communication with the authorities concerned.

 * Vol. 4 of the Rules Governing Medicinal Products in EU.

-Compliance: when the conclusion of an inspection is favourable, EDQM issues an attestation stating that the company has been inspected and found in compliance with GMP and with the information submitted in the CEP application.
-Additionally, a GMP certificate is granted by the inspector from the competent authority of EU/EEA member states having taken part in the inspection.
+Compliance: when the conclusion of an inspection is favourable, the EDQM provides an attestation stating that the company has been inspected and found to be in compliance with GMP and with the information submitted in the CEP application.
+The issuance of an EU GMP certificate is the responsibility of the competent authority of the EU/EEA member state having taken part in the inspection.
 GMP certificates can be found in the EudraGMDP database.

 Fees & Financial Provisions

 EDQM inspections are subject to the payment of fees and travel expenses, which are indicated in the document "Fees and Inspection costs".